borysn/spring-boot-angular2/README.md

         - ideally, the back-end and front-end client(s) are deployed separately
     * for the sake of rapid prototyping, there's an opportunity to simplify the build process/dependency mgmt
     * despite separating back-end and front-end on different servers, it will still be possible to packages and ship these together
+    * need a project structure wiki page, and will need to update wiki

 # spring-boot-angular2 starter kit